triadic-cosmos/triadic-cosmos/README.md

 - a post‑batch **α‑damped mixing rule** that updates stored embeddings and prevents
   semantic drift, instability, and page incoherence.

-Empirical results across both tiny (9 MB) and mid‑scale (33 MB) GLP models show that
+Empirical results across mid‑scale GLP models show that
 learnable lemma embeddings transform GLP into a **trainable world engine**:
 a compact model capable of reconstructing the latent ontology of a narrative domain
 rather than memorising surface text.